jwikman/nab-al-tools/extension/README.md

 To find and use a command contributed by an installed extension select the extension in the Extensions panel and look under the tab `Feature Contributions`.

 Please note that if the command exists, the task runner will execute the command and offers no more control or validation than that.

+### NAB: Report Issue

+A shortcut to initate an issue with VS Code's Issue Reporter.
+The dialog will take you to a preview in GitHub before posting.

 ### Snippets